karthik1288/IBMRedbooks-SG248385-Cloud-Object-Storage-as-a-Service/README.md

     cf login -u <my@account.com> -o <organization-name> -s <space-name>
     ```

     c.
-Deploy the app to Bluemix with the push command (as shown in the
+Deploy the app to Bluemix with the push command, but don't start the app yet.
+We'll start it after we bind a Cloud Object Storage Dedicated service instance to the app.
-    following example).

     ```
-    cf push
+    cf push --no-start
     ```

-Next, create an instance of the Cloud Object service and connect it to your app.
+Next, create an instance of the Cloud Object Storage Dedicated service and connect it to your app.

 ### Creating and connecting the service instance